Codemods: Effective, Automated Refactoring

 As we near the finalization of the proposal, it’s looking like ES8 is going to deliver much more than the simple updates of its ES7 predecessor!
 We wanted to take a few moments to highlight our 5 favorite things about the upcoming 2017 release.

 The TypeScript team recently announced the TypeScript 2.2 release candidate which will contain key improvements to the TypeScript language.
-Most notably, are the introduction of the object type and improved support for mixins and composable classes.

 The motivation for Intern 4 is to make it easier to author tests with ES6+ features within tests, with or without transpilation.
 Want to skim?
 Here’s the Intern Roadmap which lists our high level status for each Intern release going forward.